 The first situation is called "even keel," and it's illustrated below.

 In this case, everything's fine, and you don't need any help.
-You're on an "Even Keel."
+You're hitting your numbers, so you're on an "Even Keel."
 And unless you want to raise the bar, you probably don't need our help.

 The other case, where you also don't need any help, is where you think you are doing better than you really are (i.e. you're "Delusional").
-And unless you want someone to checkpoint your analysis, we're again not the ones to call.
+And unless you want someone to checkpoint your analysis (which we can certainly do), we're again not the ones to call.

 But first, you're probably thinking: Why not just do it in-house?